cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 <img src="import-menu.png" width="50%" height="50%"/>

 Next, select the root directory of the __Cocos Creator 2.x__ project.
-The plug-in will automatically traverse all the resources in the project and present it to the developer.(**Note**: It is recommended that the project version is 2.4.3 and above, although other versions can be migrated, but there is a possibility that the migrate of resources may fail with an error.)
+The plug-in will automatically traverse all the resources in the project and present it to the developer.(**Note**: It is recommended to upgrade to Cocos Creator 2.4.3 or above separately before re-importing; otherwise the migration results cannot be guaranteed to be correct.)

 <img src="import-select-project.png" width="50%" height="50%"/>